DT McCoy picks Panthers over Browns, Ravens

 Carolina finished 27th in the league last season with 35 sacks, the lowest total since Rivera arrived in 2011.

-McCoy has 39.5 sacks since 2010 when lined up as a defensive tackle, according to ESPN Stats & Information research.
+McCoy has 39.5 sacks since 2010 when lined up as a defensive tackle, according to ESPN Stats & Information.
 Only Geno Atkins and Aaron Donald have more from the inside rush.

 McCoy has 54.5 sacks overall in nine seasons and 45.5 since 2013.
 Even with a drop-off the past two seasons -- six sacks each year -- McCoy should improve the Panthers' rush.
 No Carolina interior lineman had more than Short's three sacks last season.